aitschti/scp-streamlink-plugin/README.md

 ## Notes

 This plugin is for educational purposes only.
 Use it at your own risk.
 I am not responsible for any consequences that may arise from using this plugin.
-It was vibe coded in a hour, so expect bugs and issues.
+It was vibe coded in an hour, so expect bugs and issues.